mmorandi/MBDyn-web/Mailing.md

 ---
 # Mailing lists

-## Mailing lists will likely be disconotinued in a nrea future.
+## Mailing lists will likely be disconotinued in a near future.

 _NOTE: for reasons outside our direct control, the SSL certificate of the lists server does not match the server's name.